Trying to Conceive Again

 My doctor says I do not need to have a tubal patency test.
 Why?

-Doctors prefer not to use a tubal patency test unless they really need to because it is not a 100% accurate test.
+Doctors prefer not to use a tubal patency test unless they really need to because it is not a 100% accurate test and because of the small infection risk.
 For example, if the Fallopian tubes go into spasm during the test they can appear blocked even though this is not the case.
-The test can also not determine what the internal villi of the Fallopian tube look like.
-Furthermore, it is an invasive test and there is a small (1%) chance that it can cause infection of the Fallopian tubes hence their preference to only perform the test when it is unquestionably required.
+The test can also not determine what the internal cilia of the Fallopian tube look like.
+As it is an invasive test and there is a small (1%) chance that it can cause infection of the Fallopian tubes hence their preference to only perform the test when it is definitely required and when the results of the test are likely to change the medical advice they give you.

 Back to top

-During a tubal patency test, a small diameter flexible catheter is threaded inside the catheter and, with the help of the x-ray machine, can be directed right into the opening of the Fallopian tube.
+It is carried out under fluoroscopic guidance which is a type of X-ray imaging that shows a continuous live X-ray image on screen.
+A very thin flexible catheter (tube) is threaded through the uterus and right into the opening of the Fallopian tube.
 Once this is done, dye can be introduced directly into the Fallopian tube.
-With this technique, it is possible to demonstrate a normal, patent Fallopian tube whose opening may be in spasm.
-Fallopian tubes with an obstruction can also be opened by the higher pressures which can be achieved with selective salpingography.
+With this technique, it is possible to demonstrate whether the Fallopian tube was not in fact blocked but in spasm.
+Fallopian tubes with a true obstruction can commonly be opened by the higher pressures which can be achieved with selective salpingography.

 Back to top